This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about ovarian cancer?

 Ovarian cancer may occur in one or both of your ovaries.
-The ovaries are a pair of small, almond-sized organs in the lower abdomen.
 Ovaries produce eggs and hormones, such as estrogen and progesterone.
 These hormones are important in helping the body work correctly.

 What increases my risk for ovarian cancer?

-- You have no children, or you had your first child after you were 30 years old.
+- Not having children, or having your first child after age 30

 What are the signs and symptoms of ovarian cancer?

 - Loss of appetite or weight loss

 - Diarrhea or constipation

 - Changes in your menstrual cycle, including abnormal bleeding